do-jonathan4/lfz-m1/exercises/javascript-events-2/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is the difference between the `getElementById()` method and the `querySelector()` method?
-- Who passes in the event object into the `handleClick` callback function?
-- Does a callback function require a name?